1. DEBT SOLUTIONS

 Actual clients of the Freedom Debt Relief program.
 Endorsements received as a result of the clients' entries in a Freedom Debt Relief sponsored contest.
 Clients’ endorsements shown may be made up of paid and non-paid testimonials.
 Individual results are not typical and will vary.

-We looked at a sample of data from Freedom Debt Relief of people seeking debt relief during August 2024.
-The data provides insights about key characteristics of debt relief seekers.
+We looked at a sample of data from Freedom Debt Relief of people seeking credit card debt relief during July 2025.
+This data reveals the diversity of individuals seeking help and provides insights into some of their key characteristics.

 Student loan debt – average debt by selected states.